How Are Big Brands Making Use of PWA to Improve Their Business

 Progressive web apps use the latest technologies to blend the best of both online and mobile applications.
 Progressive web application development is increasingly becoming the norm for the future.
 For businesses trying to optimise user experiences, PWAs fit right in the requirements in terms of budget, feature, development time and more.

 Since the advent of PWAs many businesses have leveraged the power of this platform to reach new markets and enhance their user experience.
-Afterall, Progressive web apps are simple to develop, test and maintain, post deployment.
+After all, the Progressive web app framework is simple to develop, test and maintain, post deployment.

 A Quick Detour: Native Vs Progressive: Who is Winning?